tiagomartinho/Fast_TV_Guide_Swift/README.md

 ViewController
 DataSource
 Delegate
-Cell
+Cells
+Actionable

+## Wireframe
-A Wireframe is a struct that follows conventions:
+A Wireframe is a struct that follows certain conventions:

 - It contains at least one factory method that starts with "make".

 - It contains a "prepare" function that injects objects into the module, and connects all the objects together.

+## Presenter
 The presenter class implements all the code for presenting the data in the view controller.
-This can include string formatting, parsing objects, receiving notifications.
+This can include string formatting, parsing objects, receiving notifications

+It also handles actions in the view controller such as buttons, taps, swipes etc.

+It communicates back to the coordinator using an Actionable protocol.

+## View Controller
+This is no different to a view controller in any other app.

+## DataSource
+This is no different to the usual data source for a table or collection view.

+## Delegate
+This is no different from the usual delegate for a table or collection view.

+## Cells
+The customs cells for the table or collection view.

+## Actionable
+An extension of AppController that implements the relevant calls from the presenter.